If you get nighttime coughs, you may want to try a lozenge, a humidifier, or elevating your head or neck.

 Seek immediate medical attention if you have a cough and:

-A nighttime cough can be disruptive, but there are many effective treatments available to lessen their severity and duration so you can sleep more peacefully.
+A nighttime cough can be disruptive, but there are many effective treatments available to lessen its severity and duration so you can sleep more peacefully.

 If your cough is caused by a cold, the flu, or allergies, you may be able to ease your cough by trying some simple home remedies or by taking OTC cough, cold, or allergy medications.

-If your symptoms last longer than a few weeks or your symptoms worsen, follow up with your doctor for diagnosis and treatment.
+If your symptoms last longer than a few weeks or your symptoms worsen, consult with a healthcare professional for diagnosis and treatment.